DensoITLab/sas_/README.md

 ※ Wide ResNet-18 refers to a model that has twice as many parameters as ResNet-18.

 ##
+### Computation

 <p align="center">
   <img src="./assets/flops.png" alt="flops" width="500px" />
 </p>

-- SAS achieves a 46.0% reduction in FLOPs.

-- Comparison of FLOPs at a fixed Top-1 accuracy.
+- SAS achieves a 46.0% reduction in FLOPs at a fixed Top-1 accuracy.
   - The SAS FLOPs value shown was computed by linearly interpolating its Top-1 accuracy between ResNet-18 and Wide ResNet-18.

 ##
+### Accuracy

 <p align="center">
   <img src="./assets/acc.png" alt="acc" width="500px" />
 </p>

+- SAS increases Top-1 accuracy by 2.63% at the same FLOPs.

 ---